 Energy flows through ecosystems in one direction — from producers upward through consumers — with only about 10% of energy transferred at each trophic level.
 This is why food chains rarely exceed four or five levels: a field of grass supports far more rabbits than foxes.
 Nutrients, however, cycle continuously — decomposers return them to the soil, where producers absorb them again.

 What Are the Main Types of Ecosystems?
+(With Examples)

 What Ecosystems Does the UK Have?